-- whether we will be able to resume raising capital pursuant to public or private offerings of our securities; - our ability to obtain financing on acceptable terms, satisfy our existing debt service obligations and negotiate modifications to the terms of our existing financing arrangements to the extent necessary; - foreclosure or other actions initiated by lenders in response to our default on loans secured by our properties; - our ability to identify and acquire real estate and real estate-related assets on terms that are favorable to us; - risks inherent in the real estate business, including the lack of liquidity for real estate and real estate-related assets on terms that are favorable to us: - our ability to compete in the hotel industry; - adverse developments affecting our sponsor and its affiliates; - the availability of cash flow from operating activities for distributions; - changes in economic conditions generally and the real estate and debt markets specifically; - conflicts of interest arising out of our relationship with our advisor and its affiliates; - legislative or regulatory changes, including changes to the laws governing the taxation of real estate investment trusts; - the availability of capital; and - changes in interest rates this Annual Report and the risk that actual results will differ materially from the expectations expressed herein will increase with the passage of time.
+Any of the assumptions underlying the forward-looking statements included herein could be inaccurate, and undue reliance should not be placed upon any forward-looking statements included herein.
+All forward-looking statements are made as of the date of this Annual Report and the risk that actual results will differ materially from the expectations expressed herein will increase with the passage of time.
 Except as otherwise required by the federal securities laws, we undertake no obligation to publicly update or revise any forward-looking statements made after the date of this Annual Report, whether as a result of new information, future events, changed circumstances or any other reason.
 In light of the significant uncertainties inherent in the forward-looking statements included in this Annual Report, including, without limitation, the risks described under "Item 1A.
 Risk Factors" of this Annual Report, the inclusion of such forward-looking statements should not be regarded as a representation by us or any other person that the objectives and plans set forth in this Annual Report will be achieved.